 Alzheimer’s generally develops at a slow pace and worsens gradually over the years.
 The most notable symptoms are memory loss, critical thinking problems, and personality changes.
 The speed of progression depends on factors such as genetics, your loved one’s age, and any other medical conditions he or she has developed.

 Families whose loved ones are unable to live at home safely often take on the task of caregiving themselves, but seniors with Alzheimer’s may need a level of care that families simply aren’t able to provide.
 Caring for a senior loved one can be challenging for families who don’t have expertise or professional training in home care, but this challenge doesn’t have to be faced alone.
-Family caregivers can turn to San Antonio Home Care Assistance for the help they need.
+Family caregivers can turn to In home care San Antonio for the help they need.
 We provide high-quality live-in and respite care as well as comprehensive Alzheimer’s, dementia, stroke, and Parkinson’s care.

 2. How Long Does the Late Stage Last?

 Most seniors live between 3 to 11 years after being diagnosed with Alzheimer’s.
 However, it’s not uncommon for older adults with this progressive disease to live 20 years or more after learning they’ve developed the condition.
 The final stage of Alzheimer’s is known as the late stage, and it typically lasts for two to three years.
 Your loved one’s lifestyle choices, response to treatment, and the type of care he or she receives could increase this time frame.